lmatusikova/SPS-1/React/React.md

 The *state* starts with a default value when a component mounts and then is changed in time (mostly because of user events) - every time the state is changed, component automatically re-renders.

-- serializable representation of one point in time - a snapshot.
+- serializable representation of one point in time - a snapshot
 - component manages its own state internally
 - does nothing with the state of its children - state is private